Higher semiadditive Grothendieck-Witt theory and the $K(1)$-local sphere: Introduction

 \begin{thm} [Hovey-Sadofsky \cite{HS96}, Greenlees-Sadofsky \cite{GS96}] Let $G$ be a finite group and $X\in \Sp_{K(n)}^{BG}$ be a $K(n)$-local spectrum with $G$-action.
 Then the natural norm map

 is an equivalence. \end{thm}

 \Cref{tate_vanish} was subsequently generalized to the telescopic localizations $\Sp_{T(n)}$ by Kuhn \cite{kuhn2004tate}.

-Hopkins and Lurie \cite{HL} gave the following insightful interpretation of this theorem: recall that if $\cC$ is a semiadditive category, then for any finite set $T$ and $T$-tuple of elements $\{ Y_t \}_{t\in T}$ of $\cC$, there is a canonical isomorphism $\coprod_{t\in T} Y_t \simeq \prod_{t\in T}Y_t$. \Cref{tate_vanish} asserts that an analogous statement is true in $\Sp_{K(n)}$ with the groupoid $BG$ in the place of the finite set $T$; namely, by viewing $X$ as a functor $X: BG \to \Sp_{K(n)}$, the theorem asserts that the colimit and the limit of $X$ are naturally equivalent.
+Hopkins and Lurie \cite{HL} gave the following insightful interpretation of these ideas: recall that if $\cC$ is a semiadditive category, then for any finite set $T$ and $T$-tuple of elements $\{ Y_t \}_{t\in T}$ of $\cC$, there is a canonical isomorphism $\coprod_{t\in T} Y_t \simeq \prod_{t\in T}Y_t$. \Cref{tate_vanish} asserts that an analogous statement is true in $\Sp_{K(n)}$ with the groupoid $BG$ in the place of the finite set $T$; namely, by viewing $X$ as a functor $X: BG \to \Sp_{K(n)}$, the theorem asserts that the colimit and the limit of $X$ are naturally homotopy equivalent.

-Thus, $\Sp_{K(n)}$ exhibits a ``higher'' form of semiadditivity, which Hopkins and Lurie \cite{HL} dub \emph{$1$-semiadditivity}: the idea is that a $0$-semiadditive $\infty$-category is simply a semiadditive $\infty$-category, and for $m > 0$, an $m$-semiadditive $\infty$-category $\cD$ should have the feature that for any $m$-finite space $A$ (that is, a space with finite homotopy groups concentrated in degrees $0$ through $m$) and any diagram $f:A \to \cD$, there is a canonical isomorphism
+Thus, $\Sp_{K(n)}$ exhibits a ``higher'' form of semiadditivity, which Hopkins and Lurie \cite{HL} dub \emph{$1$-semiadditivity}: the idea is that a $0$-semiadditive $\infty$-category is simply a semiadditive $\infty$-category, and for $m > 0$, an $m$-semiadditive $\infty$-category $\cD$ should have the feature that for any $m$-truncated $\pi$-finite space $A$ (that is, a space with finite homotopy groups concentrated in degrees $0$ through $m$) and any diagram $f:A \to \cD$, there is a canonical isomorphism

-Hopkins and Lurie extend \Cref{tate_vanish} by showing that $\Sp_{K(n)}$ is $m$-semiadditive for each $m$.
+Hopkins and Lurie extend \Cref{tate_vanish} by showing that $\Sp_{K(n)}$ is $m$-semiadditive for all $m$.
 This was further generalized in work by the first author, Schlank, and Yanovski \cite{TeleAmbi}, who proved the analogous statement for the telescopic localizations $\Sp_{T(n)}$.

 An important consequence of higher semiadditivity is that the objects in a higher semiadditive $\infty$-category acquire a rich algebraic structure.
 Namely, recall that any object $Y$ in a semiadditive category canonically acquires the structure of a commutative monoid; in particular, for any finite set $T$, there is a canonical addition map